Anant-1209/Weather-App/readme.md

 🌡️ Temperature & Weather Alerts: Receive instant notifications for temperature changes and severe weather alerts, so you're never caught off guard.

-Whether you're planning a weekend getaway, a hiking adventure, or simply want to know if you'll need an umbrella tomorrow, WeatherNow has you covered.
-Download now and make every day a great weather day!